MND Australia

 Medications that relieve pain, cramps and spasms can help improve your comfort and quality of life.

-Many different kinds of medications are available, including those that can be purchased over-the-counter, or with a prescription from a doctor.
+Many different kinds of medications are available.
+You can buy some of these over-the-counter.
+Others may need a prescription from a doctor.

 Ask your doctor or pharmacist about what pain medications they think will work best for you.
-It is also worth checking with a pharmacist to see if an over-the-counter medicine has any side effects, or could cause issues with other regular medication that you take.
+Remember to check with a pharmacist to see if an over-the-counter medicine has any side effects or could cause issues with other regular medication that you take.

-Most people with MND develop mobility problems.
-The extent of problems and the kinds of difficulties they can cause vary from person to person.
+Most people with MND develop mobility issues.
+The extent and kinds of problems they can cause vary from person to person.

-Some people have a tendency to fall, sometimes without warning.
+Some people tend to fall, sometimes without warning.
 Falls can be dangerous and lead to injury.
-It is important to consult health professionals to get the best advice to protect yourself from falling.
+Consult health professionals to get the best advice to protect yourself from falling.

-OTs or physiotherapists can provide advice on strategies, equipment and things that can support you to remain mobile for as long as possible, including:
+OTs or physiotherapists can support you to remain mobile for as long as possible.
+Some of the things they can help you with are:

-• using appropriate mobility aids, such as walking frames or ankle foot orthotics (e.g. a brace that holds your foot and ankle in the right position)
+• mobility aids, such as walking frames or ankle foot orthotics (e.g. a brace that holds your foot and ankle in the right position)

 • managing fatigue, and

-Fatigue (tiredness) is a common symptom of MND and may be a symptom of depression, poor sleep, abnormal muscle functioning, poor nutrition or weakened breathing muscles.
+Fatigue (extreme tiredness) is a common symptom of MND.
+It may be due to depression, poor sleep, abnormal muscle functioning, poor nutrition or weakened breathing muscles.

 Some tips for managing fatigue are:

-• plan activities in advance, and undertake heavier tasks or go out at times when you normally have more energy
+• do harder tasks or go out at times when you usually have more energy

 • conserve energy by not rushing

-• listen to your body and do not exercise to the point of excessive fatigue
+• listen to your body and don’t push yourself

-• be sure to take regular rest periods particularly between activities and before going out
+• take regular rest periods between activities and before going out

-• learn about exercises to alleviate stiffness, muscular tension, or pain (ask your physiotherapist)
+• learn about exercises to reduce stiffness, muscle tension, or pain (ask your physiotherapist)

-• make the personal environment safe and easy to move around (ask your OT), and
+• make the personal environment safe and easy to move around (ask your OT)

-• use aids and equipment that can make tasks easier
+• use aids and equipment to make tasks easier

-• be aware of your moods and emotions and if you’re feeling low, reach out for support (talking with people you trust and your GP is a good place to start)
+• learn about caring for your mental health and become aware of your moods and emotions, if you’re feeling low talk with people you trust or your GP

 • try to establish a regular sleeping pattern.